-The Library and Information Science Program seeks students with diverse educational and career backgrounds.
+We are seeking students with diverse educational and career backgrounds.
 Applicants for graduate study must have earned a baccalaureate degree from an accredited college or university with a scholastic average of B (3.0 on a 4.0 scale) or better.

-Affirmative Action Nondiscrimination Policy
+Affirmative Action/Non-Discrimination Policy

-Transfer Of Credits
+Transfer of Credits

-A maximum of six graduate credits earned with a grade of B or better may be transferred toward either the master’s or PhD degree from institutions fully accredited for graduate study, provided that these credits have not been applied to any other degree or certificate, that they are applicable to the students’ program of study, and that they are not older than the statute of limitations for the degree.
+A maximum of 6 credits earned with a grade of B or better may be transferred toward either the Master’s or PhD degree from institutions fully accredited for graduate study, provided that these credits have not been applied to any other degree or certificate, that they are applicable to the students’ program of study, and that they are not older than the statute of limitations for the degree.

 Letters of Recommendation